smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 }
 ```

-When application is compiled and run, we can confirm with netstat and netcat that application is indeed listening at port 4000 and provides shell to who ever connects to listening port.
+Once application is compiled (with: gcc bind.c) and run (./a.out), we can confirm with netstat (netstat -antvp) and netcat (nc -v 127.0.0.1 4000)
+that application is indeed listening at port 4000 and provides shell to whoever connects to listening port as shown on following screenshot.
 ![bind shell](https://smarinovic.github.io/assets/img/slae_00001.png)

 ## Syscalls ##

-Based on prototype code above, we can conclude that following syscalls needs to be called in order to create bind shell:
+Based on prototype code above, we can conclude that following syscalls are needed to implement bind shell:

 * socket
 * bind